bingyangchen/KM-software/System Design/System Design 101.md

 Neither API approach is a silver bullet.
 Carefully evaluating requirements and tradeoffs is important to pick the right style.
 Both REST and GraphQL are valid options for exposing data and powering modern applications.

-### How does gRPC work?
+### How Does gRPC Work?

-RPC (Remote Procedure Call) is called “**remote**” because it enables communications between remote services when services are deployed to different servers under microservice architecture.
-From the user’s point of view, it acts like a local function call.
+RPC (Remote Procedure Call) is called "**remote**" because it enables communications between remote services when services are deployed to different servers under microservice architecture.
+From the user's point of view, it acts like a local function call.

 The diagram below illustrates the overall data flow for **gRPC**.